dartmouth-cs98/21f-headlines-api/README.md

 ## Usage

 ### A Note on Dates
+* Tl;dr: you must pass a date in ISO form from the frontend
 * Mongo stores dates in UTC and Heroku servers are based in UTC
 * We would like the app to operate on Eastern time (that is, the challenge resets each day at midnight eastern)
 * To stay consistent: